Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 - If enabled, a second file with the L-curve data will be created containing three columns (here `export_data_lcurve.txt`).
 This contains:
   - On the first line: the optimal regression parameter,  the residual- and the solution norm at the corner of the L-curve.
   - The rest of the file: all 200 tested regularization parameters, and the found residual- and the solution norms.
+- The optimal regularization parameter and the peak in relaxation time are also printed to the console.

 ## Notes